getpelican/pelican/docs/tips.rst

 ``workflow_dispatch`` defines the deploy boolean to be true by default.
 This means that if you run the workflow manually, it will deploy the site.

-The ``deploy`` input for the job is using a set of standard github workflow variables to control when deploy will either be true or false (you can customize this to your needs).
+The ``deploy`` input for the job is using a set of standard GitHub workflow variables to control when ``deploy`` will either be true or false (you can customize this to your needs).

-In this example, the deploy will be true if the event is a push to the main branch (or merging into main from a PR) or a manual run of the workflow.
-If the event is a pull request, the deploy will be false and it will only build an artifact for the site.
+In this example, the ``deploy`` will be true if the event is a push to the main branch (or merging into main from a PR) or a manual run of the workflow.
+If the event is a pull request, the ``deploy`` will be false and it will only build an artifact for the site.

 "Insecure content" warnings from browsers
 """""""""""""""""""""""""""""""""""""""""